 Once you have an idea, there’s some setup work that you need to do to get going.
 Here is what I found to be the most successful start up plan.

 - Web Hosting and Domain.
 Get a web hosting plan with a real domain name (for example, MyDollarPlan.com is a domain name); free hosting services like Blogger.com limit your future advertising options.
-Right now, I think the best basic web hosting option out there is at Lunarpages.
-With a 12 month commitment you can get hosting with 24/7 support for less than $5 per month.
-This also includes free domain name registration, which usually runs an additional $10.
+Right now, I use managed hosting from Netcrafted.
+I originally started with a cheap host but had a bunch of problems.

 - Publishing Platform.
 Download and install WordPress, the software that you will want to use for your blog.
 It does all the behind the scenes web work.
 And best of all, it’s free!
-If you use Lunarpages, they have a great installation wizard that walks you through setup.
+If you use Netcrafted, it’s optimized for WordPress.

 - Design and Logo.
 I use a free WordPress theme.
 You can find lots of options over at the WordPress Theme Directory.
 I’m not graphically inclined so I have all of my logo work done by Logos for Websites.
 I highly recommend them!